moskytw/postbox/README.rst

 Examples
 --------

-It is an example which sends a mail from Python Shell.
+It is an example which sends a mail from Python shell.

 ::